module Clock:sig..end

 val debug : bool

-val realtime : bool Batteries.ref
+val realtime : bool Batteries.refmodule Time:sig..end

-module Time:sig
+module Interval:sig..end

-val printer : 'a BatIO.output -> Time.t -> unit
+val printer : 'a BatIO.output -> Time.t -> unitmodule Map:Batteries.Map.Make(sigtypet =Clock.Time.tval compare :t -> t -> intend)

-clock = {
+type clock = {

 |